-Given our emphasis on how natural the Bayesian approach to knowledge building is, you might be surprised to know that the alternative frequentist philosophy has traditionally dominated statistics.
+Given our emphasis on how natural the Bayesian approach to knowledge-building is, you might be surprised to know that the alternative frequentist philosophy has traditionally dominated statistics.
 Before exploring their differences, it’s important to note that Bayesian and frequentist analyses share a common goal: to learn from data about the world around us.
-Both Bayesians and frequentists use data to fit models, make predictions, and evaluate hypotheses.
-Moreover, when working with the same data, they will typically arrive at a similar set of conclusions.
-Yet there are key differences in the logic behind, approach to, and interpretation of these conclusions.
+Both Bayesian and frequentist analyses use data to fit models, make predictions, and evaluate hypotheses.
+When working with the same data, they will typically produce a similar set of conclusions.
+Moreover, though we’ll often refer to people applying these philosophies as “Bayesians” and “frequentists,” this is for brevity only.
+The distinction is not always so clear in practice – even the authors apply both philosophies in their work, and thus don’t identify with a single label.
+Our goal here is not to “take sides,” but to illustrate the key differences in the logic behind, approach to, and interpretation of Bayesian and frequentist analyses.

 1.1.1 Quiz yourself

-Before we elaborate upon the Bayesian vs frequentist debate, take a quick quiz to assess your current inclinations.
-In doing so, try to abandon all of the rules that you might have learned in the past and just go with your gut.
+Before we elaborate upon the Bayesian vs frequentist philosophies, take a quick quiz to assess your current inclinations.
+In doing so, try to abandon any rules that you might have learned in the past and just go with your gut.